Mable accidentally found a substitute for her daily coffee

 He let himself into Mable Smith’s ground-floor apartment and called out, “It’s only me, Mum.”

-Mable sat as usual in her favourite overstuffed armchair by the window.
-She was staring vacantly at the neighbourhood kids playing on the park over the road.
+His mother was sitting in her favourite overstuffed armchair by the window, staring vacantly at the neighbourhood kids playing on the park over the road.

 “Did you bring the coffee?” she asked, cheering up.